-Whenever war occurs a food shortage is never far behind and the price of a potato was simply sky high.
+Whenever war occurs a food shortage is never far behind and during the civil war the price of a potato was sky high.

-Between the clashing of blades and the firing of muskets, in April 1649 as the Civil War Period came to a close, a small commutiny calling themselves the True Levellers came together.
+Between the clashing of blades and the firing of muskets, in April 1649, a small commutiny calling themselves the True Levellers came together.

 They were levelling the soil of the land and society with it.

-However, in these revolutionary times as well as vegtables, the True Levellers wanted to also plant the seed of an idea in the mind of the people.
+However, in these revolutionary times as well as vegtables, the Diggers wanted to also plant the seed of an idea in the mind of the people.

 The seed of an idea was that people up and down the country could tear down the enclosures which seperated public from private land and grow vegtables wherever they wanted